Hana-Le/blogdown_Hana/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  I’m a recent graduate in Applied Statistics with a passion for data analytics.
-My background includes six years of experience in project management.
-I am now seeking opportunities to apply and further develop my skills in statistical modeling, data visualization and deep learning.
-On this site, I share my learning journey through mini projects .
-I am open to opportunities in industry, and I would love to work with a team that values accuracy and efficiency.
+  I recently graduated from Macquarie University with a degree in Applied Statistics and have a passion for data analytics.
+I am eager to put my technical skills, such as R, SQL, Tableau, and Excel, to use and continue growing in this field.
+I believe that learning is a lifelong journey and am always open to new challenges and opportunities to expand my knowledge.

+  When I'm not working on data, you can find me exploring new destinations, practicing the piano, reading a good book, or soaking up the sights and sounds of Sydney where I currently call home.
+I am a friendly and easy-going individual who values collaboration, innovation, and growth.

+  I am looking for opportunities in the industry to work with a team that shares these values and where I can make a positive impact through my skills and dedication.
+If you're looking for a team player who is eager to learn and grow, let's connect!
 show_outro: true
 outro: |
   <i class="fas fa-glass-cheers pr2"></i>!